GeweldigSchaap/AIS7/Assignment1/Tutorials/README.md

 # Tutorials:
-Here the Tutorials and data files are stored
+We provide you with some utorials and data files, which are located in this folder

-Note that some instruction video's might refer to other file locations / installation of packages.
+Note: that some instruction video's might refer to other file locations / installation of packages.
 But all required files for the tutorials are located here.

 ## 1st tutorial *